 This sneaks back a bit of Utilitarianism into the argument - now we're comparing utilities but using the measure of dollars (marginal willingness to pay).
+This implicitly weights utility by wealth since rich people can pay more.

 The problem with "Possibly Pareto Improving" policies is obvious: the "Possible" does not mean that it actually does occur!
 A policy that made Bill Gates \$100 wealthier while making the poorest person \$90 poorer would likely be condemned by a variety of social welfare functions.
 But it is "Possibly Pareto Improving" (even if it is improbable that it actually will be).
 Policymakers could justify a progressive tax on the theory that it distributes some of these Possible Pareto gains from the winners to the losers, but the connection between this progressive tax and other policies is often lost.